rkulla/remoclipbo/README.md

 remoclipbo -c
 ```
 This will read `~/remote-clipboard.txt` and copy its contents to the clipboard.
-Useful if you ran this script from another machine and want to put the contents
+Useful if you ran this from another machine and want to put the contents
 of `~/remote-clipboard.txt` into your clipboard.
 Ideally, you will automate this part.
 See `README.md`.